Last updated: July 12, 2026

 Security is especially critical when external collaborators (freelancers, vendors, partners) are part of the workflow.
 If an enterprise collaboration system lacks fine-grained access controls, audit logs, or fails to meet industry compliance standards (like GDPR or HIPAA), it could expose sensitive data to risk.

 In practice, a legal team collaborating with external counsel needs to ensure contracts, NDAs, and confidential client data are only visible to the right stakeholders.
-Without robust permission settings and secure file sharing protocols, trust in the system breaks down—and legal risks increase.
+Without reliable permission settings and secure file sharing protocols, trust in the system breaks down, and legal risks increase.

 Think of it this way: rolling out an enterprise collaboration tool is not a one-time deployment, but an evolving process.
 Leaders need to not only invest in the system but also advocate for its use, set an example, and continuously gather feedback to drive improvement.